-The build of a DIT Cart can be influenced by many different factors, going from personal preferences to specific requirements of a production.
+The build of a DIT Cart can be influenced by many different factors, ranging from personal preferences to specific production requirements.
 One important factor that’s easily forgotten is the location that a DIT works in.

 Someone who knows this best is New Zealand-based DIT Jason Naran.
-His cart is built to be robust and adaptable at the same time, in order for him to use it on shootings in the famous New Zealand locations.
+His cart is built to be equally robust and adaptable for him to use on shootings in the famous New Zealand locations.

 Hi Jason, nice to meet you!
 Can you please tell us a bit about yourself?
 How did you get to do DIT work?

 Hi everyone, my name is Jason Naran.
 I work as a DIT and Video Playback Operator based in Wellington.
-I usually get invited to work on big budget productions that come to shoot in New Zealand.
-I’m very lucky that Wellington is where Peter Jackson is based with his studios & post production companies.
-Wellington is also the home of famed Weta Digital and Weta Workshop.
+I usually get invited to work on big-budget productions that come to shoot in New Zealand.
+I’m very lucky that Wellington is where Peter Jackson is based with his studios & post-production companies.
+Wellington is also the home of the famed Weta Digital and Weta Workshop.
 Between these facilities, it is easy to stay busy with complex and challenging projects.

 We are interested in your DIT cart because we know that everyone’s cart setup varies.
-How would you describe your personal overall cart setup?
+Overall, how would you describe your personal cart setup?

 My current cart is very custom.
 I designed and built the aluminium chassis while working on an intense VFX Miniatures shoot last year.
-This cart is mainly intended as a studio based DP monitoring station, and is configured for color management.
-During my DIT work, I don’t always need to handle data management from my cart, as on bigger jobs, Park Road Post often handle the camera media.
+This cart is mainly intended as a studio-based DP monitoring station and is configured for color management.
+During my DIT work, I don’t always need to handle data management from my cart, as on bigger jobs, Park Road Post often handles the camera media.
 But when I need to, I normally place a Silverstack Lab station on a separate trolley nearby.
 It allows more room on my cart for the DP’s comfort and adds to their viewing experience.

 Let’s have a closer look at your cart.
 What size is it?
 How many monitors does it have?